The Personal and Matter Dashboards are intended to give you a snapshot of pertinent information related to your overall personal and specific matters.

 6. Detailed Annual Report: Your performance is primarily a function of two factors: the performance targets you set, and the total amount of entered billable activity (time billed and unbilled) over a given interval.
 In order to improve your performance measures, you can lower your performance targets, or increase your billable activity.
 Your Target will be set in the Personal Performance page, and is a personal estimation of what you want to bill over a 12 month span.
 This is represented by the black line on the graph.
 Your selected 12 month span can be adjusted by modifying your Fiscal Year End Date.
 For details, see the "Setting Personal Performance Targets" support article.

 Your Actual is an accurate representation of the billable time you have entered during the year.
 This is represented by the blue line on the graph.

 *Note that days used in calculations are business days.
 Weekends are not included.
 Only Time Entries are included in calculations.

-- Performance Metrics graphs are only visible if the user has both Billing and Reports permissions, and if their Billing Rate Visibility is set to "All".
+- Financial Metrics graphs are only visible if the user has both Billing and Reports permissions, and if their Billing Rate Visibility is set to "All".
 For details on permissions settings, see the "User Permissions" article.
 For details on billing rate visibility, see the "Permissions for Billing Rates" article.